 These appear in the Microsoft 365 compliance center > Data classification (preview) > Trainable classifiers view with the status of

 Please note that the offensive language, harassment, profanity, and threat classifiers only work with searchable text are not exhaustive or complete.
 Further, language and cultural standards continually change, and in light of these realities, Microsoft reserves the right to update these classifiers in its discretion.
 While the classifiers may assist your organization in monitoring offensive and other language used, the classifiers do not address consequences of such language and are not intended to provide your organization's sole means of monitoring or responding to the use of such language.
 Your organization, and not Microsoft or its subsidiaries, remains responsible for all decisions related to monitoring, enforcement, blocking, removal and retention of any content identified by a pre-trained classifier.

 Built-in classifiers don't need to be trained, but you do need to confirm that they will identify the types of content that you need them to before you use them in compliance solutions.
 Testing a pre-trained classifier follows this flow.

 Understanding trainable classifiers

-When the ready to use classifiers don't meet your needs, you can create and train your own classifiers.
+When the built-in classifiers don't meet your needs, you can create and train your own classifiers.
 There's significantly more work involved with creating your own, but they'll be much better tailored to your organizations needs.
-For more detail on how to use a pre-trained classifier, see Using a ready to use classifier
+For more detail on how to use a pre-trained classifier, see Using a built-in classifier

 Only the user who creates a trainable classifier can train and review predictions made by that classifier.